 How have they been supporting the voluntary/community sector of Kirklees?

 Early on in lockdown it became quite apparent that we had all been thrown in to a new online world with very little training and knowledge.
 For the majority, the words “Teams“ and “Zoom” were not often used (if even heard of).
 Then on the 23rd March 2020, our working world (for many of us) changed in an instant.
-It soon became apparent that in order to adapt and to be able to work as efficient teams and provide the much needed support that was needed, the sector would need to adapt (and rapidly).
+It soon became clear that in order to adapt and to be able to work as efficient teams and provide the much needed support that was needed, the sector would need to adapt (and rapidly).
 But, with very little (if any) IT budget, this was a huge challenge.

 But when TSL reached out to the IT sector, they were amazed by the response and offers of free help.

 Calder IT came forward with a plan to deliver free 45 minute Introduction to Zoom sessions every Tuesday and Thursday whilst there was demand (and there was huge demand!).

 Sharron Wilkinson (Volunteer Development Manager) explained “Charities were really busy trying to help people that needed their support, but also needed to change their working models very quickly.
 As is usual for the sector, many organisations are running on a shoestring and their IT budget is minimal (if not non existent).
 We were immensely grateful when Calder IT offered their help.
 Corporate Social Responsibility(CSR) looks very different in different organisations and this invaluable support offered by Calder IT has made a huge difference to the sector.”